Seeing Through the Chain: Mitigate Hallucination in Multimodal Reasoning Models via CoT Compression and Contrastive Preference Optimization: Method

 In addition to empirical analysis, we build a theoretical framework to validate the effectiveness of C3PO.
 Let $X$ denote the input, $Y$ the ground truth response, and $Z$ the reasoning trace.
 Note that $Y\to X\to Z$ is a Markov chain, where $Z$ serves as the intermediate representation between input and output.
 Based on the Information Bottleneck theory \cite{IB提出, IB深度, IB开盒}, a well-trained model should: \begin{itemize} \item Minimize $\mathcal{I}(X;Z)$, \textit{i.e.}, the mutual information between the input and intermediate representation.
 This urges the model to compress redundant information in the input, thereby simplifying the problem. \item Maximize $\mathcal{I}(Y;Z)$, \textit{i.e.}, the mutual information between the ground truth and intermediate representation.
 This urges the model to retain task-relevant information necessary for producing the correct answer. \end{itemize}

 Overall, the Information Bottleneck objective is defined as

 where $\lambda_\text{IB}>0$ is a hyperparameter controlling the trade-off.
 A lower $\mathcal{L}_\text{IB}(Z)$ indicates a better trade-off between redundancy compression and predictive accuracy.
-In particular, we focus on the regime $\lambda_\text{IB}>1$ to prioritize accuracy over compression, as suggested in \citet{IB变分}.
+In the considered scenario, we focus on the regime $\lambda_\text{IB}>1$ to prioritize accuracy over compression, as suggested in previous study \cite{IB变分}.

-Formally, we justify the effectiveness of our proposed two key operations (\textit{i.e.}, CoT compression and enhancement) in reducing the IB objective by the following theorems:
+Formally, we justify the effectiveness of our proposed two key strategies in reducing the IB objective by the following theorems:

 \begin{theorem}[Compression reduces IB] Let the CoT $Z$ be decomposed into $Z_{\mathrm{ret}}$ and $Z_{\mathrm{trim}}$, where $Z_{\mathrm{ret}}$ denotes the retaining task-critical part, $Z_{\mathrm{trim}}$ represents the trimmed redundant part, $Z_{\mathrm{ret}}\cup Z_{\mathrm{trim}}=Z$ and $Z_{\mathrm{ret}}\cap Z_{\mathrm{trim}}=\emptyset$.
 Then, the IB objective satisfies